What is Key Account Management (KAM) Sales?

 The true measure of a Key Account is in the lifetime value of that customer to your company and the value-added to the customer’s bottom line.

-This is what one needs to track and measure regularly and build a KAM Sales program that evolves with the customer’s or rather, the Key Account’s evolving needs.
+This is what one needs to track and measure regularly and build a Key Account Management Sales program that evolves with the customer’s or rather, the Key Account’s evolving needs.

-The KAM Sales team should comprise of people who can identify customers that can be moved up to KAM status.
+The Sales team overseeing the Key Accounts should comprise of people who can identify customers that can be moved up the KAM status.
 The alignment between marketing and sales will define the success of your KAM technology adoption program.
 It is all about collaboration and co-creating success.

-This is how we feel KAM Sales can be a fruitful endeavor for any organization, please comment below if you have any thoughts to share on this topic!
+This is how we feel KAM Sales can be a fruitful endeavor for any organization, please reach out if you have any thoughts to share on this topic!
 I'd love to hear from any reader who's been inspired by this blog.